My family member / partner has been remanded in custody. What does remand in custody mean?

 - There are reasonable grounds to believe an individual would commit further offences before their trial.

-However, the Bail Act of 1976 intends that unless one or more of the reasons outlined above can be demonstrated by the prosecution, then the individual in question should be remanded on bail, meaning they are free to leave the court but must attend on the next occasion.
+Unless your family member is remanded for one of the above reasons the court will remand the accused on bail meaning they are free to leave the court but must attend on the next occasion.
 This is called the ‘presumption in favour of bail’.

 In serious cases where an individual has been charged with murder, attempted murder, manslaughter, rape or attempted rape there is no presumption in favour of bail and the individual will automatically be remanded into custody.